oliverweissl/oliverweissl.github.io/about/index.md

 Hello, I’m Oliver Weißl, a researcher at fortiss and a PhD candidate at the Technical University of Munich (TUM).
 My academic journey began with a Bachelor’s degree in Artificial Intelligence from VU Amsterdam, followed by a Master’s in Information Studies at the University of Amsterdam (UvA).

-My research focuses on testing of Deep Learning (DL) Systems, through latent space magic.
+My research focuses on testing of Deep Learning (DL) Systems, by exploiting knowledge encoded in latent spaces.
 Testing plays a critical role across various domains to ensure that a systems function as intended.
 However, the complexity of DL models makes effective testing both more challenging and more essential.
 Currently, I am exploring how latent representations in generative models can be used to test deep neural networks (DNNs) more effectively.

+Other research interests include classical and population-based optimization, evolutionary computing, robotics, machine learning, and quantum computing.

 My work experiences are: